Prompts

 The idea is to offer users a set of suggested prompts that cover a range of topics or scenarios, making it easier for them to interact with the model and get meaningful responses.
 This can be particularly helpful for users who may be unsure of how to structure their queries or those looking for inspiration on what types of inputs work well with the model.

 The prompts in a prompt library can be diverse, covering general topics, specific questions, or even role-playing scenarios to engage the model in a more interactive and dynamic conversation.
-The goal is to enhance user experience by providing a starting point for generating effective interactions with the language model.
+The goal is to enhance the user experience by providing a starting point for generating effective interactions with the language model.

 Examples of prompts: